Unable to unlock Galaxy phone or tablet's screen

 Use the phone or tablet normally to see if the issue has been resolved.
 If the phone or tablet is operating normally, a recently installed app was most likely causing the issue.

-• If the issue still exists: Downloaded apps may not be the cause of the problem.
-You may need to reset the phone or tablet to the factory setting.
+- If the issue still exists: Downloaded apps may not be the cause of the problem.
+You may need to reset the phone or tablet to its factory setting.

 Uninstall apps.